-8. Community Acceptance - Concerns of the community regarding the RI/FS reports and the PRAP are evaluated.
-A responsiveness summary will be prepared that describes public comments received and the manner in which the Department will address the concerns raised.
-If the selected remedy differs significantly from the proposed remedy, notices to the public will be issued describing the differences and reasons for the changes.
+8. Community Acceptance - Concerns of the community regarding the RI/FS reports and the PRAP have been evaluated.
+The responsiveness summary (Appendix A) presents the public comments received and the manner in which the Department will addressed the concerns raised.
+In general, the public comments received were supportive of the selected remedy.

-SECTION 8: SUMMARY OF THE PROPOSED REMEDY
+SECTION 8: SUMMARY OF THE SELECTED REMEDY

-The Department is proposing Alternative #4, Limited Source Removal, Institutional Controls, Enhanced Biodegradation, Sub-Slab Depressurization Systems, Asphalt Cover, Site Closure Report, and An Operation, Maintenance, and Monitoring Program as the remedy for this site (Figure 8).
+Based on the Administrative Record (Appendix B) and the discussion presented below, the Department has selected Alternative #4, Limited Source Removal, Institutional Controls, Enhanced Biodegradation, Sub-Slab Depressurization Systems, Asphalt Cover, Site Closure Report, and An Operation, Maintenance, and Monitoring Program as the remedy for this site (Figure 8).
 The elements of this remedy are described at the end of this section.

-The proposed remedy is based on the results of the RI and the evaluation of alternatives presented in the FS.
+The selected remedy is based on the results of the RI and the evaluation of alternatives presented in the FS.

-Alternative 4 is being proposed because, as described below, it satisfies the threshold criteria and provides the best balance of the primary balancing criteria described in Section 7.2.
-It would achieve the remediation goals for the site by eliminating potential human exposure from migrating vapors and reduce the concentrations of contamination in groundwater and soil by excavating accessible contaminated soils exceeding the SCG's, treating exposed bedrock and side walls with organic substrate and leaving residual contaminated soils under the building foot print where it would be effectively coved by the building's concrete slab.
+Alternative 4 was selected because, as described below, it satisfies the threshold criteria and provides the best balance of the primary balancing criteria described in Section 7.2.
+It will achieve the remediation goals for the site by eliminating potential human exposure from migrating vapors and reduce the concentrations of contamination in groundwater and soil by excavating accessible contaminated soils exceeding the SCG's, treating exposed bedrock and side walls with organic substrate and leaving residual contaminated soils under the building foot print where it will be effectively covered by the building's concrete slab.